What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Typical tourist trail: Beaches, Kandy and the hill country, and the ancient cities.

-• Dangers: Malaria, food poisoning, Sri Lankan driving and some petty theft in Colombo or around tourist sights.
+• Dangers: Food poisoning (although no more than in the rest of the region), Sri Lankan driving and some petty theft in Colombo or around tourist sights.
 The security situation is still obviously tense in central Colombo and around major tourist sights, and photography is limited or prohibited anywhere with a military presence.
 You are occasionally warned against travel to north or east of the island (apart from Trincomalee, Nilaveli and Arugam Bay, which are normally fine).
 Remember that much of the north and east of Sri Lanka remains heavily mined, particularly around the A9 road to Jaffna.

 • Hot/cold, wet and dry: For such a small country, a surprising amount of variation.
 The hill country in the centre is significantly cooler than the coast, or northern plains, but nowhere does it get cold.
 The two monsoons strike the west in April and May plus October and November.
 The east is hit in November and December.
 The hill country gets a more even dousing of rain year-round.
 About the only thing you can depend on is, apart from in the highlands, it's going to be pretty warm.

 • Costs: More expensive than India, but not as high as Brazil or Argentina.
 Thailand is perhaps a good approximation.
-Certainly 30USD/day is adequate if public transport is used, but for diving and in package resorts, as ever, you can spend what you like.
-Food is fantastic at tourist centres but the cost of can add up, particularly if you have a taste for prawns etc. Entrance fees also add up with a ticket to the country's main attractions costing USD40.
+Certainly 30-40US$/day is adequate if public transport is used, but for diving and in package resorts, as ever, you can spend what you like.
+Food is fantastic at tourist centres but the cost of can add up, particularly if you have a taste for prawns etc. Entrance fees also add up with tickets to the country's main attractions costing >US$50.

 • Money: Any major, hard currency travellers cheques or cash are fine.
 ATMs (all over the place) and credit cards can be used in major banks.